frendyguo-zz/frendyguo.me/src/pages/dealing-with-test-doubles.md

 shortDesc: "Learn the differences of various test doubles"
 ---

 No doubt testing is one of the most important parts of software development.
 Many tools have been developed to make the process of testing easier.
-But often time engineers are reluctant to write test because of two reasons, brittle and slow tests.
+But often time engineers are reluctant to write test because of two reasons, **brittle and slow tests**.

 Test is considered brittle if it fails due to unrelated change that does not introduce any bugs on production codes.
 This can happen if the test is validating implementation details rather than the public APIs.

 On the other hand, slow test can be due to many reasons.
 Maybe the test is performing an HTTP request that adds up the latency, maybe the test has to simulate delays in order to satisfy certain conditions, and so and so.
 Few of these are fine, but imagine hundreds of test cases with each adding a few seconds to the runtime, the test will likely take hours to finish.

-In such cases, test doubles can be handy.
+In such cases, **test doubles** can be handy.

 ## Test Doubles
 If the term test double feels rather strange to you, that's because we have been mostly using the word "mock" to refer to the whole family of objects that are used in test.